Canleskis/particular/particular/README.md

 #### Computing and using the gravitational interaction

-In order to compute the gravitational interaction between particles, you can use the various methods implemented on storages of particles.
+In order to compute the gravitational interaction between particles, you can use the various traits implemented on storages of particles.
 Note that most algorithms return iterators that borrow the particles, and as such, rust's borrowing rules will prevent you from mutating these particles as you iterate the computed interactions, even if the interaction does not use the fields you are mutating.
 You can either